ztelur/shanbay/README.md

 # shanbay

 ## main
-	please read the doc file for detail information.
+	please read the ShanBayDemo pdf file for detail information.
 By the way it's in Chinese

 ## project structure